Scientific Name

 Origin

 Bijlia dilatata is native to South Africa.
-It occurs at a few locations near Prince Albert in the Western Cape, growing on flats with broken dolerite and quartzite gravel.
+It grows on flats with broken dolerite and quartzite gravel at a few locations near Prince Albert in the Western Cape province.

 Description

 Bijlia dilatata is a dwarf tufted, almost stemless succulent that forms rosettes of whitish-green, irregularly club-shaped leaves.
 It usually has 2 to 3 very short branches topped with clusters of rosettes, spreading to 4.8 inches (12 cm) or more in diameter.
-The leaves are fleshy, smooth, triangular in cross-section, and can grow up to 2 inches (5 cm) long and up to 1 inch (2.5 cm) wide.
-They are almost as thick as broad.
+The leaves are fleshy, smooth, triangular in cross-section, and are almost as thick as broad.
+They can grow up to 2 inches (5 cm) long and 1 inch (2.5 cm) wide.

 The yellow, long-lasting flowers appear solitary or in groups of up to 3 in late fall and may continue through the winter.
 They are daisy-like, short-stalked, and can reach up to 2 inches (5 cm) in diameter.
 The fruits are 5-locular capsules.